rstiller/slf4ts/packages/slf4ts-api/README.md

 ```

-An exaple implementation can be found in the `example-node-modules` folder of this project.
+An example implementation can be found in the `example-node-modules` folder of this project.

 ## Usage